-Start by loading the Vivado Integrated Design Environment (IDE).
+Start by loading the Vivado Integrated Design Environment (IDE) by selecting $Start \rightarrow All$ Programs $\rightarrow Xilinx$ Design Tools $\rightarrow Vivado$ 2020.x.

-Start > All Programs > Xilinx Design Tools > Vivado 2019.x > Vivado 2019.x
+Note:

-Note: Your Vivado Design Suite installation might be called something other than Xilinx Design Tools on the Start menu.

-Note: As an alternative, click the Vivado 2019.x Desktop icon to start the Vivado IDE.
+- 1. Your Vivado Design Suite installation might be called something other than Xilinx Design Tools on the Start menu. - 2.
+As an alternative, click the Vivado 2020.x Desktop icon to start the Vivado IDE.